Multi-Objective Agentic Rewrites for Unstructured Data Processing

 \subsection{Datasets, Operators, and Pipelines}

-\topic{Datasets} A {\em dataset} $D$ is a collection of documents, where each document is a set of key--value pairs, each representing metadata or free-form text.
+\topic{Datasets} A {\em dataset} $D$ is a collection of documents. \rone{Users can provide datasets in JSON or CSV formats,} where each document is a set of key--value pairs, each representing metadata or free-form text.
 In the workload from \Cref{ex:enhancement}, each document has a \ttt{case\_id} field and a \ttt{notes} field containing the report text, which can be tens or hundreds of pages.

 \topic{Semantic Operators} We refer to operators that transform data using natural language (NL) specifications as {\em semantic operators}, following~\citet{patel2025semantic}.
 Each semantic operator in DocETL has four components: {\em (i)} an {\em operator type} such as \ttt{map}, \ttt{filter}, or \ttt{reduce} (e.g., \ttt{map} applies a transformation to each document, \ttt{reduce} aggregates groups of documents into one); {\em (ii)} a {\em prompt template} written in natural language that describes the operator's semantics, expressed in Jinja~\cite{jinja2}; {\em (iii)} an {\em output schema} that declares the structure of the operator's results; and {\em (iv)} a {\em model} specifying the LLM used to execute the operator (e.g., \ttt{gpt-4o-mini}).
 We denote $M$ as the set of models that the user makes available to the optimizer, such as GPT or Gemini variants, and by $m \in M$ a particular model.
 While the user selects a specific $m$ when authoring an operator, the optimizer is free to choose any model from $M$ for any semantic operator, or replace LLM execution with {\em code-powered} implementations---synthesized code that realizes the task specified by the operator's prompt template and output schema.